seam/social/readme.md

 + OAuth cconnectors to authentify to an OAuth provider
 + Support for Authentication for Twitter, LinkedIn and Facebook only right now
-+ Status update for Twitter and LinkedIn
++ Status update for Facebook Twitter and LinkedIn
 + Support for multi-account (multi-service and multi session for the same service)

 Seam Social is independent of CDI implementation and fully portable between